Tipping in Egypt

 A western tourist discreetly handing a cash tip to an Egyptian porter carrying his luggage outside a hotel in Egypt.

-This is not the basic advice giving article you might expect – this is knowledge given in plain english.
+This is not the basic advice giving article you might expect – this is knowledge given in plain English.

 Table of Contents